 Full Sun – USDA Zones: 4-10

 A good choice New Mexico evergreen tree, withstanding dry areas and wind.
 Drought tolerant once established good ornamental tree.
-This tree is low maintenance.
-About 40’ft tall and just as wide.
+This tree is minimal maintenance—about 40’ft tall and just as wide.

 Chinese Pistache Tree Scientific Name: Pistacia chinensis